MAT496-Monsoon2025-SNU/-akshitashreyash-LangSmith-MAT496-SNU/README.md

 VIDEO 4

 In the video we learnt about message reducers, filters, and trimmers control how much of the conversation log reaches the model each turn.

+VIDEO 5&6
+Here we learnt about how a running outline lets the chatbot compress conversation history while LangGraph handles persistence across steps and threads.
+Chatbot with Summarizing Messages and External Memory-we learnt how to use external checkpointers such as Sqlite persist every thread’s state so the chatbot can resume conversations with their memory of last conversation intact.